jungyeul/sjmorph/README.md

 We obtain 99.88% f1 score for segmentation and 94.75% accuracy for POS tagging for Sejong tag sets.

+## history
+[new, September 2020] Recent Korean NER is based on the SJMorph model (to be announced).

-[new, July 2020] Using sjmorph_v3.model, we obtain 99.88% f1 score for token segmentation and 94.77% accuracy for POS tagging for Sejong tag sets.
+[July 2020] Using sjmorph_v3.model, we obtain 99.88% f1 score for token segmentation and 94.77% accuracy for POS tagging for Sejong tag sets.
 We also fix encoding problems in macOS.
 For the newest model, please contact jungyeul (dot) park (at) gmail (dot) com.

-[new, September 2020] Recent Korean NER is based on the SJMorph model (to be announced).